jareddarlington/jareddarlington/README.md

 ### I'm looking to learn more about:

--   Natural language processing
+-   Natural language processing, linguistics
--   Anything math or CSE related
+-   Everything math and CSE related